Draco-lang/draco-lang.org/public/blog/birthday02/article.md

  4. Check if `TEnumerator` has a property called `Current` which returns a type `TElement`.
  5. Check if `Telement` is assignable to the type of the loop variable if it's explicitly typed.

 Imagine that we could not infer the exact type of the collection yet.
 How do we check if it has a method called `GetEnumerator()`?
 We can't!
 The solution?
 Introducing various kinds of sentinel, delay and placeholder nodes in the untyped tree, with the sole purpose of pushing back the check, evaluation or node construction to the point where we have more information available from future code.
-With this mentality, the untyped tree basically became an incomplete copy of the bound tree, with node such as `UntypedLocalExpression` or `UntypedDelayedExpression`.
+With this mentality, the untyped tree basically became an incomplete copy of the bound tree, with nodes such as `UntypedLocalExpression` or `UntypedDelayedExpression`.

 This caused multiple maintainability issues.
-First off, binding had to be written essentially twice.
+First off, binding essentially had to be written twice.
 Once when translating the syntax tree to untyped trees, and then the untyped trees to bound trees — with the constraint solver invoked in between for more type information.
 Second, the code became multiply nested with callbacks.
 It was not uncommon to see this:

 ```cs
 var sequenceExpr = new UntypedDelayedExpression(sequence.Type, () =>